darmado/postman2burp/README.md

 card_token       product_id       user_id
 category_id      product_id_2     username

-[✓] Edit this file to add your values, then use it with --environment
+[✓] Edit this file to add your values, then use it with --target-profile
 ```

-The extracted variables are saved to a file in the `variables` directory, using the Postman collection ID as the filename.
+The extracted variables are saved to a file in the `profiles` directory, using the Postman collection ID as the filename.
 This makes it easy to manage environment templates for different collections.

 ## 📦 Requirements